 If you have additional Ten Thousand Interval Short sizing and fit questions or how their fit compares to other training shorts, drop a comment below.

 So, should you get a pair of Interval Shorts with liner or no liner?
 Personally, I always recommend going with the option with the built-in liner since the outer shell is light and blends well with this short’s compression liner.

 They feel seamless together and the compression liner in this short provides a nice medium amount of security.
-The liner also has a good length to where it doesn’t ride up or cause the shell to stick, which is something that I find to be hit or miss with separate compression liners.
+The liner also has a good length to that it doesn’t ride up or cause the shell to stick, which is something that I find to be hit-or-miss with separate compression liners.